TTKIEU/cse15l-lab-reports/week1-lab-report.md

 ![Image](https://media.discordapp.net/attachments/368995972975558656/1063180340182663209/Screen_Shot_2023-01-12_at_11.38.14_AM.png)

 ## Running Commands
 I was a bit late to the login step so I was looking for commands my teammates hadn't used yet.
-I first listed all the files in my current directory and then opened hello.txt with cat.
-Then I tried using ls /home/… without putting ls in front which verifies that my classmate’s directory does exist.
-When I attempted again with ls, not captured within the screenshot, I got a message saying that my permission was denied.
+I first listed all the files in my current directory and then opened `hello.txt` with cat.
+Then I tried using `ls /home/…` without putting `ls` in front which verifies that my classmate’s directory does exist.
+When I attempted again with `ls`, not captured within the screenshot, I got a message saying that my permission was denied.
 ![Image](https://media.discordapp.net/attachments/368995972975558656/1063180867419250698/Screen_Shot_2023-01-12_at_10.50.31_AM.png)

 ## Creating this website